Frenectomy and Fiberotomy

 There are a number of dental procedures out there that very few people understand properly.
 In some cases, people don’t even know that they exist.
 You have probably heard the phrase, “are you tongue tied?” used to ask or suggest that someone doesn’t have the words to describe something, but did you know being tongue tied is an affliction that many people suffer from?
 It’s true.
 Frenectomies are used to treat patients whose mouth are bound by excess skin in particular areas of the mouth.
 Fiberotomies are procedures that we use to ensure certain orthodontic procedures do not have to be repeated.

 FrenectomyThere are a number of frenum throughout the human body, a few of which are found within the mouth.
 If you probe the space between your upper or lower lips and the teeth in the front of the mouth, you may find a frenum.
 It’s just a piece of skin that helps connect the lip to the gums.
 Not everyone has pronounced frenum’s, sometimes they are almost non-existent.
-Many people have a fairly pronounce frenum under their tongue that ties the middle of their tongue to the base of their mouth.
+Many of our Kenmore patients have a fairly pronounced frenum under their tongue that ties the middle of their tongue to the base of their mouth.

 In many cases the frenum is no issue but sometimes they can hinder movement.
 When frenum make it difficult to eat or speak properly, it’s usually because they bind the tongue or the lips too tightly.
 In these cases, a simple procedure known as a frenectomy where we simply cut the frenum to allow for freedom of movement.